What is it?

 For the grand piano, which is what most people imagine when someone mentions a piano, around $20,000 – $280,000 USD, the cheapest we found was a Young Chang baby grand piano (the smallest grand piano) and the most expensive was a Fazioli concert grand piano.

 In the middle we have something like Yamaha’s $179,000 concert grand piano.

 |Digital||$500 USD||$3,000 USD||$700 USD|

-As you can see as technology has advanced, it has managed to make the piano smaller and cheaper, that also means that grand pianos are now less common and usually hand made, making the price increased even more.
+As you can see as technology has advanced, it has managed to make the piano smaller and cheaper, which also means that grand pianos are now less common and usually hand-made, making the price increased even more.

 Weights and sizes

 The size of grand pianos goes around 4’6’’ – 9’6’’ in length ( 1.37 meters -2.9 meters) and has a weight from 650 Lbs (294 Kgs) to 850 Lbs (385 Kgs), that’s the size of a small car and also a fourth of the weight of the same car.

 The best piano for a beginner is a digital piano since it is the most affordable variant and smallest too, there’s also the keyboard or electronic piano that is considered a different instrument altogether but besides playing like a regular piano and being able to play all piano sounds like the digital piano, is also able to make other instruments sounds and is even smaller and cheaper.

 For kids, we suggest a keyboard or a toy piano that comes with music lessons included and if you don’t mind losing a little bit of the feel of a physical piano, then an app for a tablet would be great since it lets them play without any knowledge of music theory.